AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-19a.md

 ---

-# Vorlage 19A {#template-19a}
+# Meldebogen 19a {#template-19a}

-Rechtsklicken Sie auf [Vorlage 19A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-19a.html) herunterladen
+Klicken Sie mit der rechten Maustaste, um [Vorlage 19A herunterzuladen](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-19a.html)

 ![](assets/image2015-9-16-16-3a46-3a31.png)